DataDog/documentation/content/en/tracing/profiler/profiler_troubleshooting.md

 ## Enabling the allocation profiler

-The allocation profiler is turned off by default because it can overwhelm the profiler in allocation-heavy applications.
+On Java 15 and lower, the allocation profiler is turned off by default because it can overwhelm the profiler in allocation-heavy applications.

 To enable the allocation profiler, start your application with the `-Ddd.profiling.allocation.enabled=true` JVM setting or the `DD_PROFILING_ALLOCATION_ENABLED=true` environment variable.